OraOpenSource/apex-text-messages/README.md

 Purpose of this application is to help you with management of Oracle Application Express internal text messages.

 ## How to start
 First you download and install this application.
 After installation you need translations for internal text messages.
-If you don't already have them, then there is a good chance that you will find them at [translate-apex.com](http://translate-apex.com)
+If you don't already have them, then there is a good chance that you will find them at [translate-apex.com](http://translate-apex.com).
+So first step are:

+* Download and install this application
 * Download translations (CSV file) from translate-apex.com
 * Upload CSV file to Apex Text Messages application
 * Review uploaded text messages (translations) in Prepared Messages